+The folklore, legends and rituals that surround the ancient Mayan civilisation are wildly mystifying and intriguing.
 Indigenous to parts of Mexico, Belize, Guatemala and Honduras, Mayans had prolific beliefs regarding life cycles, the cosmos and higher powers.
-What’s left of the ancient Mayans can be explored and discovered at a variety of different sites scattered throughout the region.
+What’s left of their culture can be explored and discovered at a variety of different sites scattered throughout the region.

 receives more than 1.5 million visitors each year.
 Renowned for being one of the largest cities of this ancient time, its name translates to ‘At the mouth of the well of Itza’.
-Though explorers can spend an entire day gazing and snapping Instagram-worthy pictures of these ruins, there are some structures that stand out above the rest.
-The Kukulkan Pyramid is erected 24 meters high and was recently voted one of the seven wonders of the world.
+Though explorers can spend an entire day gazing and snapping Instagram-worthy pictures of these ruins, there are some structures that stand out above the rest, such as the Kukulcan Pyramid, which, at 24 meters high, was recently voted one of the seven wonders of the world.

 (white roads) of any ancient Mayan site; these pathways can be trailed and followed from the main pyramid to small villages where ancient Mayans used to lay their heads at night.
-The opportunity to walk, bike, or be driven around these protected sites makes it the perfect day-trip from Cancun.
+The opportunity to walk, bike, or be driven around these protected sites makes it the perfect day-trip from Cancún

 .
 But what happens when the ruins actually sit along these picturesque landscapes?
-The ruins in Tulum offer quite a different experience for sightseers in the region as this ancient city was once a seaport for trading jade and turquoise.
-With an abundance of theories and myths that surround certain structures at Tulum, trailing around these ruins is an alluring option for all inquisitive travellers.
+Tulum’s archaeological site offers quite a different experience for sightseers in the region as this ancient city was once a seaport for trading jade and turquoise.
+With an abundance of theories and myths that surround certain structures, exploring these ruins is an alluring option for all inquisitive travellers.

 traveller who wants to spend a few hours at a cultural site and still make it to the club by nightfall.
-Not much information is available on site in regards to the different structures at El Rey; however, visitors can hire a tour guide to hear stories about the ancient Mayans’ customs and beliefs.
-In an easily accessible spot bustling with lively iguanas, El Rey is a pleasant midday getaway.
+Not much information is available in regards to the different structures on-site; however, visitors can hire a tour guide to hear stories about the ancient Mayans’ customs and beliefs.
+In an easily accessible spot home to beautiful flora and fauna, El Rey is a pleasant midday getaway.